INSTRUCTIONS FOR USE

-CREATURE CAST RUBBER is suitable for casting in gypsum plaster molds, direct textile fabrication, or brushing/spraying onto a variety of surfaces such as EVA/L-200 urethane foams, styrofoam and plastics.
+CREATURE CAST RUBBER is suitable for brushing/spraying onto a variety of surfaces such as EVA/L-200 urethane foams, styrofoam and plastics as well as all kinds of direct textile fabrication (felt, cardboard, cotton, spandex, etc.).
 Below is a guide to help you determine when to use it, which rigidity to choose, and how to best utilize this amazing line of products.

 IMPORTANT SAFETY NOTES: